 School term and holiday dates

-Term and holiday schedule for the academic year 2015 until 2016:
+Term and holiday dates for the academic year 2016 until 2017:

 Individual school holiday and term dates